Official Website of the Mescalero Apache Tribe

 Fuels: mixed conifer, grass, pine/juniper

-A Temporary Flight Restriction (TFR) is also in place over the fire area.
+A Temporary Flight Restriction (TFR) is in place over the fire area.
+Public/commercial drone flights are also prohibited within this area.
+If you fly, we may have to ground our air resources.
 Visit https://www.tfr.faa.gov for more information.
-Drone flights are also prohibited within this area.
-If you fly, we may have to ground our air resources.

 More information: